How to leave Montana residency?

 1) Ongoing tax responsibilities

-• File non-resident tax returns: If you continue to earn income from sources within Montana, such as rental properties or businesses, you must file non-resident tax returns.
-This process ensures that Montana only taxes the income you earned within the state and not the income from your new home state.
+• File non-resident tax returns: If you continue to earn income from sources within Montana, such as rental properties or businesses, you must file non resident tax returns.
+These returns are structured so that Montana taxes only the income you earned within the state and not the income from your new home state.

 • Tax on Montana-sourced income: Even though you are no longer a resident, Montana still has the right to tax income generated within the state.
 This could include wages earned in Montana, rental income, or profits from Montana-based businesses.